 LBTH Small Grants Fund

-There are five themes and organisations must apply under one of the following:
+There are seven themes and organisations must apply under one of the following

 - Theme 1: Innovation